chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 This guide details how to install Chef Automate and deploy Chef Habitat Builder on-prem together.
 Enterprise customers may wish to set up an on-premises Chef Habitat Builder depot to store Chef Habitat packages for use by their own Chef Habitat Studios and Supervisors.

-{{< warning >}}
-Automate-deployed Chef Habitat Builder is a new feature that is in active development.
-Please contact your Chef representative before using this implementation in production.
-{{< /warning >}}

 This guide covers setting up Chef Automate and Chef Habitat Builder on-prem, and bootstrapping Chef Habitat Builder on-prem with curated core seed lists from the Chef Habitat public Builder.

 The Chef installer includes everything necessary to get started with Chef Automate and Chef Habitat Builder on-prem.